valebl/shazam_ir/README.md

 The `resources/` folder contains two examples of audio samples, `sample_trimmed.wav` is an audio sample obtained by trimming a part of the song "Coldplay_Violet-Hill.wav", while `sample_recorded.wav` is an audio sample obtained by recording with the laptop microphone a part of the song "Ed-Sheeran_Thinking-Out-Loud.wav", which was being played  from a mobile phone.
 Moreover, `matching_track.wav` is the complete song "Coldplay_Violet-Hill.wav" and `non-matching_track.wav` is the complete song "The-Beatles_Hey-Jude.wav".
 These songs are used in the examples, against the sample trimmed from "Coldplay_Violet-Hill.wav".

-The `resources/database/` folder contains the fingerprints dictionary as a .json file, together with the related metadata database as a .csv file.
+The `resources/database/` folder contains the fingerprints database as a zip folder.
+A specified in the instructions, you need to unzip the file to get the corresponding .json file.
+Moreover, the folder contains the related metadata database as a .csv file.
 These files have been obtained "offline" by a preprocessing step.
 The user can create its own tracks fingerprints and metadata databases by using the script `shazir/database.py`.
 The script will preprocess all the songs contained in the folder `resources/database/wav/`

 The `shazir/` folder contains all the python scripts necessary for the program to work: